Institute of Surgery — Valikhnovski Surgery Institute

 Methodology and data limitations →

-- 511,262 patients from 27 countries worldwide (cumulative over entire history)
+- 511,262 patients from 27 countries worldwide (cumulative total)

 - 52 unique surgical techniques